Crimpdeq

 - Set the sample rate to 80 Hz.
 Most HX711 modules ship with

 RATEtied toGND, which sets 10 Hz.
-To switch to 80 Hz:
+To switch to 80 Hz:- Cut the PCB trace to the

 RATEpin.- Carefully scratch the trace with a knife.